-Jenna Dewan's First Mother's Day After Her Split From Channing Tatum Is About "Balance"
+Jenna Dewan Wants One Simple Thing For Mother's Day After Her Split From Channing Tatum

 It's only been a month since fans found out Channing Tatum and Jenna Dewan were calling it quits on their marriage.
 The two have made a concerted effort to keep it pleasant and civil while the public tries to work out what went wrong, but the truth remains its none of our business, guys.
 Mother's Day is coming up for Dewan, and based on a recent interview, it sounds like she is focusing on time with her daughter and looking to nurture herself.
 Jenna Dewan's first Mother's Day after her split from Channing Tatum is all about "balance."
 I'm not a mom or divorced or anything, but that sounds good even to me.